 The terms “proper cause” or “change of circumstances” does not have a statutory definition.
 However, courts have held that the standard may include “normal life changes that occurred with the minor” in some instances.

 To illustrate this point, consider a parenting time order that was issued when a child was in elementary school.
 When the child reaches high school, the parenting time order may be modified to accommodate the child’s extracurricular and social activities as a high school student.
-Although the “change of circumstances” involved does not exceed the ordinary changes any child would be expected to encounter, courts have held that this may be sufficient to support a parenting time modification.

 The American Divorce Association for Men (ADAM) Can Help